nicolashainaux/mathmaker/README.md

                         This will override any value you may have set ~/.config/mathmaker/user_config.yaml.
 Left undefined,
                         the default will be current directory.
-  -F FONT, --font FONT  The font to use.
+  -f FONT, --font FONT  The font to use.
 If it's not installed on your system,
                         lualatex will not be able to compile the document.
-                        This will override any value you may have set in ~/.config/mathmaker/user_config.yaml -e ENCODING, --encoding ENCODING
-                        The encoding to use.
+                        This will override any value you may have set in ~/.config/mathmaker/user_config.yaml --encoding ENCODING   The encoding to use.
 Take care it's available on your system, otherwise lualatex will not be able to compile the document.
 This will override any value you may have set in ~/.config/mathmaker/user_config.yaml